-These estimates contradict the assumption of the existence of a maximal time $t_h$ and thus we conclude using the bootstrap theorem (cf. \cite{tao2006}) that $t_h=T$. \end{proof}
+These estimates contradict the assumption of the existence of a maximal time $t_h$, and thus we conclude using the bootstrap theorem (cf. \cite{tao2006}) that $t_h=T$. \end{proof}

-\begin{remark} From the proof of Theorem \ref{thrm:t3.1} we observe that the convergence of the semidiscrete solution in the $L^\infty$-norm is also established in the case $r\geq 2$ and $p\geq 3$.
-In the case $p=2$ such a convergence cannot be established, although the error estimates (\ref{eq:errest1})--(\ref{eq:errest2}) are still valid.
-It is also noted that we did not experience any problems when we tested numerically the case with $p=2$ and the results were always stable for the timescales we used. \end{remark}
+\begin{remark} From the proof of Theorem \ref{thrm:t3.1} we observe that the convergence of the semi-discrete solution in the $L^\infty$-norm is also established in the case $r\geq 2$ and $p\geq 3$.
+When $p=2$, the time $t_h$ cannot be extended up to $T$, although the error estimates (\ref{eq:errest1})--(\ref{eq:errest2}) are still valid.
+It is worth mentioning that we did not experience any problems when we tested the case $p=2$ numerically, and the results were always stable for the timescales we used. \end{remark}

 \begin{remark} Using (\ref{eq:helpineq}) and (\ref{eq:neqinvers}) we observe that